-Young men and women contemplating a career as an Air Force Pilot can look forward to years of exciting and challenging flying in modern aircraft.
-Flying training in the Air Force not only produces trained pilots but also enhances personal development and officer qualities.
+Young men and women contemplating a career as an Air Force Pilot can look forward to years of exhilarating and challenging flying in modern aircraft.
+It is a job like no other.

-As trainees progress from PC-9s to Hawks, they are required to meet advanced physiological requirements to cope with a high G environment.
-For example, core and neck strength are crucial in a high G environment.
+As trainees progress from PC-9/As to Hawk 127s, they are required to meet advanced physiological requirements to cope with a high G environment.
+In particular, core and neck strength are critical.

-Of the 45 pilots that graduate from Number 2 Flying Training School with their Pilot Wings, only around 15 each year are assessed as capable of flying fast jets, and advance to fast jet training with the Hawk 127.
+Of the pilots that graduate from Number 2 Flying Training School with their Pilot Wings, only around one-third each year are assessed as capable of flying fast jets, and advance to fighter training with the Hawk 127.

 The Hawk 127 is primarily used for initial or lead-in fighter training to prepare aircrew for operational conversion onto either the F/A-18A/B Hornet or the F/A-18F Super Hornet.
 The Introductory Fighter Course is run by 79 Squadron at RAAF Base Pearce, and the 14 week course includes general flying, instrument flying, formation flying, night flying and navigation.

-Although women are eligible to fly all aircraft in the Air Force, there are currently no female fast jet pilots.
-Women are successfully flying fast jets in the United States, France, Turkey, Israel and other nations, and Air Force actively encourages women to apply to fly fast jets in Australia.
+Although women are eligible to fly all aircraft in the Air Force, there are currently no female fighter pilots.
+Women are successfully flying fighter jets in the United States, France, Turkey, Israel and other nations, and Air Force actively encourages women to apply to fly fighter jets in Australia.

-Air Force is committed to being an employer of choice and providing equal opportunities for men and women.
-As at January 2013 women represented 17% of RAAF personnel (or 2,456).
-As at January 2013 there were 61 female RAAF personnel deployed on overseas operations.
+Air Force is committed to being an employer of choice and providing equal opportunities for both men and women.
+As at January 2014, women represented 17% of RAAF personnel (or 2,456) and there were 61 female RAAF personnel deployed on overseas operations.

 Air Force’s commitment to improving gender diversity is demonstrated through a comprehensive Gender Diversity Strategy.
 Initiatives include the promotion of mentoring for female members, strategies for improved and expanded flexible working arrangements and support for new parents.